 Set and setting are often referred to when talking about psychedelics.
 The person’s internal state and the external environment are critical variables in how the psychedelic experience unfolds.

-In psychedelic clinical trials, bleak clinics are transformed into aesthetically pleasing living room like settings that bring in elements of nature and sensory-enhancing musical and visual stimuli.
+In psychedelic clinical trials, bleak clinics are transformed into aesthetically pleasing living room like settings.
+These environments bring in elements of nature and sensory-enhancing musical and visual stimuli.
 Two guides or therapists are always present, offering an empathetic ear and support in whatever ways are needed.
 In these carefully manufactured environments, deep healing can occur, and the belief that it can, surely propels the therapeutic effects.

 One of the guiding principles in MAPS MDMA Therapy Treatment Manual is talking to participants about their “inner healing intelligence”.
-The manual says to convey this concept to study participants by describing that similar to how a doctor can set conditions for healing to occur by cleaning and bandaging a cut to the skin, the body is responsible for the actual healing to occur.
-Creation of new skin cells and the fabrication of tissue layers occurs largely through unconscious processes of the physical body, and not from a doctor waving of a magic wand.
+The manual says to convey this concept to study participants in a particular way.
+Describe to them a set similar to how a doctor facilitates conditions for healing to occur.
+How a doctor cleans and bandages a cut to the skin, the body is similarly responsible for the actual healing to occur.
+Creation of new skin cells and the fabrication of tissue layers occurs largely through unconscious processes of the physical body.
+A doctor waving of a magic wand doesn’t make this happen.
 So too, is the case for emotional healing.
 The power to heal comes from within and every individual possesses it.

-In the case of MDMA-assisted psychotherapy, the role of the therapists and the drug is to help the person activate this inner healer and support them in the healing process which can be painful and challenging.
+In the case of MDMA-assisted psychotherapy, the role of the therapists and the drug is to help the person activate this inner healer.
+Then the therapy team supports them in the healing process which can be painful and challenging.
 Same for a laceration to the arm, tenderness and discomfort are intrinsic in path to healing.

 During the preparatory sessions prior to taking MDMA, the seed has been firmly planted that self-directed uprooting of internal resources can and should be pursued in the drug-assisted sessions.
 Is it possible that this “inner healer” has a neurochemical basis?
 Does it overlap with recognized mechanisms of placebo effects?
 MDMA releases dopamine in the reward pathway in the brain, as do placebos.
 Perhaps there are synergistic effects of drug- and placebo-stimulated release of neurochemicals, the sum being greater than either on its own.

-It appears that psychonaunt guidebooks and clinical trial protocols tap into many of the variables known to impact the ‘placebo response.’
-Leading one to ask, is it possible to delineate how much of the reported outcomes for MDMA and psilocybin are due to biological drug effects or from placebo effects?
+It appears that psychonaut guidebooks and clinical trial protocols tap into many of the variables known to impact the ‘placebo response.’
+This leads one to ask a question.
+Is it possible to delineate how much of the reported outcomes for MDMA and psilocybin are due to biological drug effects or from placebo effects?

 Current trials are not designed to evaluate this question.
 Even though the studies randomly assign participants to receive active drug or a placebo, or even an active placebo where some minimal psychoactive effects may occur, the fact that the majority of participants and therapists can easily recognize the psychoactive properties limit interpretation of results because they suspect with good certainty that they received the drug, or not.